By Gentle Touch Dentistry Richardson

 A Tooth Decay

-Often, increased intake of carbohydrates enhance the chances of tooth decay.
-Also, due to morning sickness, if the acidity of your mouth raises, you are more prone to a tooth decay.
+Often, an increased intake of carbohydrates enhances the chances of tooth decay.
+Also, due to morning sickness, if the acidity of your mouth rises, you are more prone to tooth decay.
 Even brushing twice a day and flossing may fall short of keeping you from this risk.
 A tooth extraction becomes obvious in such cases!

 Pregnancy Gingivitis